3ginger/rambler-presentation-meetup2/README.md

 #rambler-presentation-meetup2

 The presentation for the second meatup in Rambler.
 The topic of the presentation is "Refactoring".
+Maked with Stylus, D3js, Grunt.

 [Russian article about presentation](http://3ginger.com/entry/presentation-about-refactoring)